Small Claims Mediation Program

 The Ada County Small Claims Mediation Program was implemented in 1997 in response to a substantial increase in the number of cases filed.
 The program uses mediators as communication facilitators in a confidential process between the plaintiff and defendant.
 The mediation is conducted on-site in a safe, neutral environment on the day the claim is scheduled for court, the goal of which is to promote a peaceful resolution prior to a formal hearing.
 During the mediation, the parties are encouraged to bargain or negotiate in good faith in an attempt to resolve the dispute.
 If the parties involved in the dispute cannot come to a mutually beneficial agreement, then the formal court hearing occurs.

 Prior to a small claims court trial, Judge Cockerille requests that all disputants participate in the mediation process.
-If a mutually-beneficial agreement is not reached during mediation, the plaintiff and the defendant will appear before the judge in the afternoon to present their evidence at a formal hearing the same day.
+If a mutually-beneficial agreement is not reached during mediation, the plaintiff and the defendant will appear before the judge that afternoon to present their evidence at a formal hearing.

 What is Mediation?

-Mediation is a communication process designed to assist parties in a dispute, explore all options for seeking peaceful resolution to their conflict.
+Mediation is a communication process designed to assist parties in a dispute andexplore all options for seeking peaceful resolution to their conflict.
 Mediators do not give legal advice, and they do not judge who is right or wrong.
-The mediators facilitate a constructive communication process, assisting the primary parties listed in the case in the identification of all issues and examine all perspectives of the conflict.
-Witnesses or people not listed in the case are not allowed to participate in the mediation unless all parties agree they can participate Once the issues leading to the dispute have been identified, a negotiation process begins.
+The mediators facilitate a constructive communication process, assisting the primary parties listed in the case in identifying all issues and examining all perspectives of the conflict.
+Witnesses or people not listed in the case are not allowed to participate in the mediation unless all parties agree they can participate.
+Once the issues leading to the dispute have been identified, a negotiation process begins.
 All conversations during mediation are strictly confidential; the only public documentation of the mediation is the resulting memorandum of agreement which, when signed by the judge, becomes a court order.

 What are the Advantages of Mediation?

-The mediators at Ada County have found over the last twelve years that the persons best able to resolve a dispute are the people directly involved in the conflict.
+- The mediators at Ada County have found over the last 17 years that the persons best able to resolve a dispute are the people directly involved in the conflict.

-The cases referred to the Ada County Small Claims Mediation Program have been statistically tracked for the last several years.
-A resolution rate of 65% has been maintained.
-In other words 65% of the cases that have been referred to the mediation process have resulted in a mutually beneficial agreement between the parties.
+- The cases referred to the Ada County Small Claims Mediation Program have been statistically tracked for the last several years.
+A resolution rate of 78%, with a 94% compliance rate, has been maintained.
+In other words, 78% of the cases that have been referred to the mediation process has resulted in a mutually beneficial agreement between the parties.

-Many people also get personal satisfaction from using the mediation process.
-They prefer to take an active part in solving their own problem, rather than relying on a judge to impose a solution.
+- Many people also get personal satisfaction from using the mediation process.
+They prefer to take an active part in solving their own dispute rather than relying on a judge to impose a solution.

 The mediator meets with the parties directly involved in the dispute.
 Witnesses are invited to stay and listen to the first stage of the mediation, which is a complete explanation of the process.
 The witnesses are then excused and called into the mediation at the discretion of the mediators.

-The mediator reviews the claim and explains the purpose of mediation, answering many of the questions most people have about the mediation process.
-The mediator can answer any other questions you may have.
-All parties involved in the mediation process will then be asked to sign an agreement to mediate form.
+The mediator reviews the claim and explains the purpose of mediation, answering many of the questions most people have about the mediation process or any other questions you may have.
+All parties involved in the mediation process will then be asked to sign an Agreement to Mediate form which can be found by clicking on the "Mediation in Small Claims Cases" link located at the bottom of this Idaho Supreme Court, Court Assistance Office web page for Small Claims Forms.
 This form is intended to protect the rights of everyone present in the process, insuring that confidentiality will be maintained and that the expectations of the procedures are understood.

 Together, the plaintiff and the defendant clarify what issues need to be resolved.
 Each party has a chance to tell his or her perspective and to explain what is important to him or her.